smartfog/fogflow/doc/en/source/build.rst

 		.. code-block:: bash

-			# you can simply run ./build  to perform the following commands
+			# Simply ./build  can be run to perform the following commands

 			# download its third-party library dependencies
 			go get
 			# build the source code and link all libraries statically
 			CGO_ENABLED=0 go build -a
-			# create the docker image; you might have to use sudo to run this command
+			# create the docker image; sudo might have to be used to run this command
-			# if your docker user is not in the sudo group
+			# if the docker user is not in the sudo group
 			docker build -t "fogflow/discovery" .